andreabp19/robotat-linalg/README.md

        * Continuous to discrete time conversion (ctr_c2d)
        * Nonlinear system state simulation with Forward Euler and Runge-Kutta4.
     * Kalman filter prediction and correction functions.
+    * A shooting-based model predictive control, with its corresponding data structures, functions and using the active-set method of quadprog.

 * robotat_robotics.h: robotics algorithms based on the Robotics Toolbox by Peter Corke for MATLAB
     * Homogeneous transformation matrix operations (generating and setting rotation matrices, setting coordinate vectors, applying homogeneous transformations, applying euler angles)